jkempf42/kube-volttron/cluster-config/README.md

 #### Installing the `containerd` container runtime package and configuring a system service

+Kubernetes no longer uses Docker as the default container runtime and, as a practical matter, installation and configuration of Docker for Kubernetes is now difficult.
+Instead, the default container runtime is `containerd` which is a CNCF project.
+Docker is still great for container development however.

 Instructions for installing the latest version of `containerd` and configuring can be found [here](https://github.com/containerd/containerd/blob/main/docs/getting-started.md),